ga-curriculum/dom-events-lab/introduction-user-stories/README.md

-# JavaScript DOM Calculator Lab - Introduction & User Stories
+# JavaScript DOM Calculator Lab - User Stories

 ![Hero image](./assets/hero.png)

-tktk - Hunter please add an asset with "Introduction - Creating User Stories"
+tktk - Hunter please add an asset with "User Stories"

-**Learning objective** Build a browser based calculator to perform mathmatical operations with using the following technologies:

-- HTML
-- CSS
-- JavaScript
-- DOM Manipulation

-## User Stories

 User stories are a great way to break down what the different features of the website are, and how to structure it.
 They are generally written out in this form "As a user, I want to...".